deadzg/checkout_payment_gateway/README.md

 - `AWS CodeDeploy` : CD pipeline to deploy generated artefacts to any environment
 - `AWS Autoscalar` : To scale the EKS nodes based on the traffic
 - `Terraform` : To automate the deployment of the infrastructure
+- `Auth0`, `Okta` : Stronger authentication mechanism like JWT based authentication along with mTLS can be used.
+Both OAuth0 an Okta provides such capability

-### Other aspects of the solution to be considered:
+### Other aspects to be considered:
 - For the solution to be highly available: MultiAZ setup is recommended
 - Solution to be compliant with PCI-DSS for storing any card related information
 - Solution has to be GDPR compliant